-The practice's opening hours are 8am to 6:30pm Monday to Friday with the exception of Thursday when the practice closes at 1pm.
-Appointments with doctors and nurses are available throughout the day.
 The practice has opted out of providing an out-of-hours service.
 When closed, patients are directed to the local out-of-hours service provider.
 Information regarding this is given on the practice website and the practice leaflet, together with details of the NHS 111 service.